 'The Florida Project' is one of these lenses.
 In his first feature film since 2015's 'Tangerine,' Director Sean Baker transports his audience into the daily life of an impoverished community on the outskirts of Disney World.
-Parker's story is told through the adventures of precocious six year old Moonee (Brooklynn Prince) and her friends around the low-rent motel in which they all live.
+Baker's story is told through the adventures of precocious six year old Moonee (Brooklynn Prince) and her friends around the low-rent motel in which they all live.
 Watching the film, you can't help but be drawn in by Moonee's enthusiasm for each day despite her harsh surroundings.

 There is a turning point though, where the weight of the world around her starts to break through the facade of childlike innocence.
 From there the story becomes almost haunting.
 Motel manager Bobby (Willem Dafoe) tries his best to protect the junior residents from the realities of their parents' lives.
 Moonee's mom Halley (Bria Vinaite), increasingly desperate to provide for her daughter, turns to more and more risky means of protecting her family.
 This journey takes us from a beautiful examination of childhood and perseverance to a darker but equally brilliant look at poverty in the United States.